Elhameed/aicommits/README.md

 aicommit

 ```
-This will prompt AI Commit to generate several commit messages based on your changes, allowing you to choose the one that best fits your needs.
+This will prompt AI Commit to generate a commit message based on your changes.
+The generated message will be displayed, along with the option to either accept it (`y`), reject it and generate a new one (`n`), or edit it manually (`e`).
+If you choose to edit it manually, you will be prompted to enter your desired commit message.

+**Note:** AI Commit generates one commit message at a time, with the option to generate more if the initial message is rejected.

 ## Uninstallation
 To uninstall AI Commit, please follow the steps below: